s5k6/shelltalk/Why_the_Shell.md

     implementation detail.
 User experience degrades.
 On replacing the script by another implementation, users (human and mechanic) have to be informed and adapt.
-The apt user can find out whether a file is a script (and what kind thereof), and the rest should not care.
+The apt user can find out whether a file is a script (and what kind of), and the rest should not care.

   * Use **lowercase variable names** in your scripts.

     This is a poor man's namespace segregation: Though there's no technical need, *environment variables* tend to be uppercase-only.
-    So lowercase variables decrease your chance to overwrite one ([The Open Group Base
+    So lowercase variables decrease your chance to overwrite one (which is described in [The Open Group Base Specifications](https://pubs.opengroup.org/onlinepubs/9699919799/xrat/V4_xbd_chap08.html)).
-    Specifications](https://pubs.opengroup.org/onlinepubs/9699919799/xrat/V4_xbd_chap08.html)).

-  * The **shebang** is `#!/bin/bash`, unless your OS *dictates* otherwise.
+  * The **shebang** is `#!/bin/bash`.

     Because the [Linux Filesystem Hierarchy Standard
     (FHS)](https://refspecs.linuxfoundation.org/fhs.shtml) puts
     “Essential user command binaries” in `/bin`, amongst which are `/bin/sh` and `/bin/csh`.

+    Okay, *maybe* it's `#!/usr/bin/bash`.

     The use of `#!/usr/bin/env bash` is a silly custom, originating in the early days of Python, the community of which was plagued by different ideas about where to put the interpreter.
-Also, it brings in `$PATH`, probably against your aim for portability.
+Also, it now depends on the location of env(1), and the value of `$PATH`, both of which counteract portability.

   * Always aiming for **portability is a misguided objective**.